-Our discussion and analysis of Bluefield State College's (the College) financial performance provides an overview of the College's financial activities during the years ended June 30, 2021, 2020, and 2019.
-Since this discussion and analysis is designed to focus on current activities, resulting changes, and currently known facts, please refer to the College's basic financial statements on pages 1 to 6 and the notes to financial statements on pages 7 to 55.
+Our Management's Discussion and Analysis (MD&A) of Bluefield State University's (University) financial performance provides an overview of the University's financial activities during the years ended June 30, 2022, 2021, and 2020.
+Since this MD&A is designed to focus on current activities, resulting changes, and currently known facts, please refer to the University's basic financial statements on pages 1 to 6 and the notes to financial statements on pages 7 to 56.

-In accordance with applicable guidance, the audited financial statements of the Bluefield State College Foundation, Incorporated (the Foundation) are presented here with the College's financial statements for the fiscal years ended June 30, 2021 and 2020.
+In accordance with applicable guidance, the audited financial statements of the Bluefield State College Foundation, Incorporated (Foundation) are presented here with the University's financial statements for the fiscal years ended June 30, 2022 and 2021.
 The Foundation is a private nonprofit organization that reports under Financial Accounting Standards Board (FASB) standards.
 As such, certain revenue recognition criteria and presentation features are different from the Governmental Accounting Standards Board (GASB) revenue recognition criteria and presentation features.

-Complete financial statements of the Foundation can be obtained from the Treasurer of the Bluefield State College Foundation at 1629 College Avenue, Bluefield, West Virginia 24701.
+Complete financial statements of the Foundation can be obtained from the Treasurer of the Foundation at 1629 College Avenue, Bluefield, West Virginia 24701.

-The College also reports the activity of the Applied Research Foundation of West Virginia (ARF) in its financial statements as a blended component unit.
+The University also reports the activity of the Applied Research Foundation of West Virginia (ARF) in its financial statements as a blended component unit.

-Financial Highlights from Bluefield State College
+Financial Highlights from Bluefield State University

-The following are brief summaries for the College:
+The following are brief summaries for the University:

-- The College's assets and deferred outflows of resources exceeded its liabilities at the end of fiscal year 2021 by approximately \$36.5 million, compared to approximately \$10.4 million and \$9.0 million in 2020 and 2019, respectively. - The other postemployment benefits (OPEB) liability at fiscal year-end 2021 was approximately \$0.8 million. - The net pension liability at fiscal year-end 2021 was approximately \$0.4 million.
+- The University's assets and deferred outflows of resources exceeded its liabilities at the end of fiscal year 2022 by approximately \$37.2 million, compared to approximately \$36.5 million and \$10.4 million in 2021 and 2020, respectively. - The other postemployment benefits (OPEB) asset at fiscal year-end 2022 was approximately \$0.05 million. - The net pension liability at fiscal year-end 2022 was approximately \$0.1 million.